grassmunk/Chicago95/INSTALL.md

 ### [ Terminal themes ]

 #### Bash terminal MS-DOS theme

-Copy the file `Extras/Chicago95.theme` to `~/.local/share/xfce4/terminal/colorschemes` (create the colorschemes folder if it doesn't exist: `mkdir .local/share/xfce4/terminal`).
+Copy the file `Extras/Chicago95.theme` to `~/.local/share/xfce4/terminal/colorschemes` (create the colorschemes folder if it doesn't exist: `mkdir -p ~/.local/share/xfce4/terminal/colorschemes`).
 Under preferences in xfce-term select 'Colors.'
-Under `Presets` you should see `Chicago 95`.
+Under `Presets` you should see `Chicago95`.

 To get the MS-DOS `C:\>` prompt and startup message add the contents of `Extras/DOSrc` to your `.bashrc` file: `cat Extras/DOSrc >> ~/.bashrc`.
 To get MS-DOS Prompt title, go to the Preferences prompt and change title to MS-DOS Prompt and select isn't displayed on The Dynamically-Set Title

 #### oh-my-zsh MS-DOS theme

 Copy the file `Extras/Chicago95.zsh-theme` to `~/.oh-my-zsh/themes` (if you have changed your `.oh-my-zsh` config location, put the theme in that folder).
 In your `.zshrc` change your theme to Chicago95.

 This will add the MS-DOS prompt.
 You will get a C prompt by default.
 If the previous command had an exit code other than 0 you will get an F prompt.
 If you are in a git repository you will git a G prompt, followed by the branch (in yellow) and the status (clean in green, dirty in red).